 Welcome to Wacom Creativity Camp!

-Creativity Camp is a free online character design workshop series presented by Wacom in partnership with Best Buy.
-It’s taught by MCAD professor Lafe Smith, and is perfect for young folks, beginning artists, or anyone else who wants to strengthen their character design skills.
+Creativity Camp was a free online character design workshop series presented by Wacom in partnership with Best Buy.
+It covered the basics of creating your own original character for comics, manga, anime, video games, an illustrated story, a Dungeons & Dragons campaign, or just for fun.
+It was taught by MCAD professor Lafe Smith, and was perfect for young folks, beginning artists, or anyone else who wanted to strengthen their character design skills.

 Presented in partnership with: